MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/faqs-viva-connections-feed.md

     - Yammer Followed Community Posts

 3. **Videos in SharePoint hosted by Stream**
-[Stream videos](/stream/streamnew/new-stream) built on SharePoint or OneDrive
+[Stream videos](/stream/streamnew/new-stream) built on SharePoint or OneDrive that are shared with your entire organization will appear in the Feed.
+Depending on how your organization stores and shares videos in Stream will impact the viewing experience for videos in the Feed.

-Not all of the content will be given equal weight in the ranking, refer to the question “How is the feed personalized and ranked?" for more information.
+Not all of the three sources of content will be given equal weight in the ranking, refer to the question *“How is the feed personalized and ranked?"* for more information.